ORGANIZATIONS

 Contact: aguaclara@cornell.edu

 The purpose of THE ALT.
-PROTEIN PROJECT AT CORNELL shall be to create an inclusive space for research and interest in the alternative protein field among all Cornellians, encouraging a student-led movement towards addressing sustainability, food insecurity, and nutrition.
+PROTEIN PROJECT at Cornell shall be to create an inclusive space for research and interest in the alternative protein field among all Cornellians, encouraging a student-led movement towards addressing sustainability, food insecurity, and nutrition.

 Contact: vg244@cornell.edu